 - Alternatively, new students can register for a 6-week mini-lesson package to save 10% off regular tuition rates.
 Standard tuition rates apply thereafter.
 Contact the Registrar to learn more.

+If a student wishes to withdraw from lessons, the teacher must be notified, and a written request must be received by the Registrar’s Office.
+Communicating intent to withdraw only with faculty or staff members or simply not attending classes will not guarantee a refund nor invalidate the student’s obligation to pay for the entire semester.
 Tuition refunds for private lessons are made only within the first three weeks of the semester.
-The teacher must be notified of intent to withdraw, and a written request must be received by the Registrar’s Office.
-Communicating intent to withdraw only with faculty or staff members or simply not attending classes will not guarantee a refund nor invalidate the student’s obligation to pay for the entire semester.
 Refunds for private lesson tuition will be given for the remaining lessons of the term.
 Please note that registration fees are non-refundable.

 Group Classes and Ensembles